Debt Snowball Method

 4. Continue the process until all debts are paid off

 You can continue this process until you’ve paid off all your debts.
-Keep in mind this may take a bit of time, especially if you have a lot of debts.
+Keep in mind that the debt to snowball method may take a bit of time, especially if you have a lot of debts.

 Debt snowball method vs. debt avalanche method

 While the debt snowball method focuses on paying off your smallest debts first, the debt avalanche method prioritizes debts with the highest interest rates.
 After you list all your debts and order them from highest interest rate to lowest, you’ll put your extra money toward the debt with the highest interest rate.